pip-services/pip-services-docs/content/en/node/aws/_index.md

     AWS specific components for Node.js / ES2017

-    This module is a part of the [Pip.Services](http://pipservices.org) polyglot microservices toolkit.
+    This module is part of the [Pip.Services](http://pipservices.org) polyglot microservices toolkit.

-    This module contains components for supporting work with the AWS cloud platform.
+    It contains components for supporting work with the AWS cloud platform.
 ---

 ### Modules

-The module contains the following packages:
+This module contains the following packages:

 - [**Build**](build) - factories for constructing module components
 - [**Clients**](clients) - client components for working with Lambda AWS
-- [**Connect**](connect) - components of installation and connection settings
+- [**Connect**](connect) - components for installation and connection settings
-- [**Container**](container) - components for creating containers for Lambda server-side AWS functions
+- [**Container**](container) - components for container creation for Lambda server-side AWS functions
-- [**Count**](count) - components of working with counters (metrics) with saving data in the CloudWatch AWS service
+- [**Count**](count) - components for working with counters (metrics) with data savomg in the CloudWatch AWS service
 - [**Log**](log) - logging components with saving data in the CloudWatch AWS service